- New to Withiel.com?

 d If the chairman of a committee does not or refuses to call an extraordinary meeting within 7 days of having been requested by to do so by 2 members of the committee, any 2 members of the committee may convene an extraordinary meeting of a committee.

-a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 3 councillors to be given to the Proper Officer in accordance with standing order 9 below, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee.
+a A resolution shall not be reversed within six months except by a special motion, which requires written notice by at least 4 councillors to be given to the Proper Officer in accordance with standing order 10 below.

 9. Voting on appointments